meteor-vue/vue-meteor/packages/vue-component/README.md

 Vue.component('post', Post);
 ```

-### Global vue components
+### Automatic components registration

-`.global.vue` files outside of the `imports` directory are automatically registered as custom tags.
+`.vue` files outside of the `imports` directory are automatically registered as custom tags.
 The default tag name is the name of the file in kebab-case, and you can set your own with the `name` attribute in the component options.

 ![screenshot](./global_component_file_tree.png)

-In the example above, the `Post.global.vue` component is automatically available in your vue templates as `<post>`.
+In the example above, the `Post.vue` component is automatically available in your vue templates as `<post>`.

-**The global component files shouldn't be inside an `imports` directory, or else they will not be automatically added to your app.**

 You can override the default naming behavior by setting the `name` option in your component: